Themis128/matlab-nuxt-app/README.md

 If you use VS Code, see `docs/GITHUB_PR_EXTENSION.md` for recommended extensions and tips for using the GitHub Pull Requests extension with this repository.

+### Branch protection recommendations

+To keep the main branch stable, we recommend these branch protection rules in GitHub:

+- Require a pull request before merging (no direct pushes to `main`/`master`).
+- Require status checks to pass before merging:
+  - `Pull Request Quick Checks` — Fast feedback (typecheck, lint, pytest)
+  - `Build and Test` — Full test & deployment validation
+- Require review from code owners (`CODEOWNERS`) before merging.
+- Require at least one approving review and enforce linear history (rebase/merge) if desired.

+These settings ensure that the PR quick-checks run and that changes are reviewed before merging.

 ## 📄 License

 MIT License - see package.json for details.